 Not Confirmed (NC), being an element whose compliance with required documentation could not be verified during the audit for whatever reason, (e.g. lack of time, absence of key personnel).

-Observations or comments, being references to circumstances where there is conformity, but improvement may be desirable, e.g. in the light of knowledge about a coming change to standards.
-Comments are not binding on the auditee and are made for information only.
+Observations are comments intended to identify possible improvement or trends toward non-compliances.
+Comments are not binding on the auditee and are made for consideration.

 It is important that the senior management of organizations being audited are made aware of the results of the audit, including the specific findings.
 Obviously Category A finding needs to have priority.
 Therefore, it is necessary to conduct a post audit or exit meeting where these findings can be communicated.
 It may not be necessary to inform the aerodrome certificate holder of everything that may be included in the final written report, as the audit team may need time to reflect upon their observations before concluding a finding, so the onus is on providing the aerodrome operator with an initial explanation of the major findings.
-Additionally all issues of concern may be communicated to the auditee’s staff during the audit as they arise.
+Additionally, all issues of concern may be communicated to the auditee’s staff during the audit as they arise.

 Exit meeting